ashleysally00/-module-2-js-final-project-ashley-rice/devlog.md

 I played around with the speed but realized that this for now will just be a driving game, not a racing game.

 I got a lot of help from the videos I mentioned both in this devlog and inside the code.
-They were very helpful, fun and great.
+They were very helpful and great.

 -